dmccreary/circuits/docs/glossary.md

 The number of cycles per unit time of a periodic waveform, measured in hertz (Hz).

+Most alternating current circuits have a fixed frequency.
+For example, in the United States, household electrical power is supplied as alternating current (AC) at a frequency of 60 Hertz (Hz).

+#### Ground

+A reference point in an electrical circuit with zero voltage potential, serving as the common return path for electric current and the baseline for voltage measurements.

+In general, voltage to a point in a circuit is measured relative to the ground.

 #### Impedance

 The total opposition a circuit presents to alternating current, comprising both resistance and reactance, measured in ohms (Ω).